What is John MacArthur's fundamental problem with the Catholic Church (or Catholicism)?

-I love John MacArthur's heart for the unborn, his defense of the sanctity of marriage between a man and a woman, and I love his contempt for the wishy-washy moral liberalism that is creeping into many denominations.
+We love John MacArthur's heart for the unborn, his defense of the sanctity of marriage between a man and a woman, and we love his contempt for the wishy-washy moral liberalism that is creeping into many denominations.
 He is a gifted communicator and a very well-read Christian.

 However, Mr. MacArthur has one fundamental problem.
-He wants to be his own authority, his own denomination and dare I say, his own empire?
-This is his fundamental flaw, and rather than coming under the authority of the Magisterium, he seeks to tear down the very authority he should be trying to build up, if he really wanted to follow through on his commitment to the unborn.
+He seeks to tear down the Church he should be building up, if he really wanted to follow through on his commitment to the unborn.

 What Mr. MacArthur fails to understand is that he has accepted the authority of the Catholic Church every time he picks up his Bible.
 The Bible didn't just drop out of the sky, spiral bound, with an NKJV sticker on it.
 The Catholic Church chose which books to include in the Bible in the Synod of Hippo (393 AD) and confirmed it at Carthage (397 AD).
 A timeline of how the Bible came to us is here.
 An article on the Catholic Church and the Bible is here.

-Mr. MacArthur has tried to position himself as the international gatekeeper of orthodoxy and "proper hermeneutics" which is the analysis of Scripture.
+Mr. MacArthur appears to position himself as the international gatekeeper of orthodoxy and "proper hermeneutics" which is the analysis of Scripture.
 He says

 "only through hard study of the Bible can we come up with the proper interpretations."